DiagnosticsMonkey/Tool-Ponder_Pico2/docs/design.md

 >If you require 1v8 logic -> A drop-in replacement isolator is the [MAX12931](https://www.analog.com/media/en/technical-documentation/data-sheets/max12930-max12931.pdf).
 >This part is significantly higher cost, hence not the default.

+---

 ### I2C / SPI / Breakout (J8, J11, TPs)

+The board includes some additional connection options for users to experiment with.

 #### J8